rawatson/cs198-web/README.md

 It is a statically served frontend web application written in [React](http://facebook.github.io/react/).

-## Setup your developer environment.
+## Setup your development environment.

 Make sure you have `node` and `npm` installed.
 Then, run (without the $):